BeechAgency/cso-master-child-st-marys-gateshead/README.md

-St Paul's Catholic College, Booragul Theme
+ St Mary's Catholic College, Gateshead Theme
 ===

-CSO Master child theme for St Paul's Catholic College, Booragul.
-Changes the fonts, colours and school style of the site to be in line with the St Pauls' brand.
+CSO Master child theme for  St Mary's Catholic College, Gateshead.
+Changes the fonts, colours and school style of the site to be in line with the St Mary's brand.

 About
 ---------------